Puella Magi Madoka Magica: Beginnings and Eternal: Other media

-A film comic adaptation of the first two films, titled Puella Magi Madoka Magica: Film Memories, went on sale on May 26, 2012.
-A manga adaptation of Rebellion illustrated by Hanokage, who previously did the television series' manga adaptation and The Different Story spin-off manga, was published by Houbunsha in three tankōbon volumes between November 12, 2013 and January 10, 2014.
-Yen Press began releasing the series in English starting December 15, 2015.
-An action-adventure video game based on the films, Puella Magi Madoka Magica: The Battle Pentagram, was released in Japan on December 12, 2013 for the PlayStation Vita.
-The game follows an alternate plotline to the first two films, in which Madoka makes a wish that all the magical girls could work together and defeat Walpurgisnacht.
+A film comic adaptation, titled Puella Magi Madoka Magica: Film Memories, went on sale on May 26, 2012.
+An action-adventure video game based on the films, Puella Magi Madoka Magica: The Battle Pentagram, was released in Japan on December 12, 2013, for the PlayStation Vita.
+The game follows an alternate plotline to the films, in which Madoka makes a wish that all the magical girls could work together and defeat Walpurgisnacht.